 – Mark Seeley, Climatologist

 In 2014 we launched Climate Minnesota: Local Stories, Community Solutions, a two-year project funded through the Minnesota Environment and Natural Resources Trust Fund.
 Climate Minnesota responds to the urgent need to increase climate literacy and promote sustainable behavior change among Minnesotans by sharing the knowledge of local experts and the stories of individuals engaged in the issue of climate change.
 The project builds on the importance of storytelling, community-led innovations and local solutions, as well as the the power of media for sharing stories.
+In May of 2017 we were honored to receive an award in recognition of this project by the Minnesota Climate Adaptation Partnership.

 The three major outcomes of this project include: